kubevault/prometheus-exporter/docs/guides/vault-server/vault-server.md

 # Vault Server

-You can easily deploy and manage [HashiCorp's Vault](https://www.vaultproject.io/) in the Kubernetes cluster using KubeVault operator.
+You can easily deploy and manage [HashiCorp Vault](https://www.vaultproject.io/) in the Kubernetes cluster using KubeVault operator.
 In this tutorial, we are going to deploy Vault on the Kubernetes cluster using KubeVault operator.

 ![Vault Server](/docs/images/guides/vault-server/vault_server_guide.svg)

-Before you begin:
+## Before you begin

 - Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install.md).